EB 5 Immigration Attorney

 We look forward to speaking with you.
 The first consultation fee is applied to the cost of your legal services.

 Foreign nationals requiring the assistance of an EB5 Investor Lawyer fall into a very specific niche.
-Although many people wish to relocate to the U.S. in the hopes of a better life, to join family, or pursue an education, some are looking for entrepreneurial and investment opportunities.
+Although many people wish to relocate to the U.S. in the hopes of a better life, joining a family, or pursuing an education, some are looking for entrepreneurial and investment opportunities.
 The EB 5 program offers a great opportunity for such individuals while simultaneously creating jobs for U.S. workers.

-With years of experience in immigration law, the skilled and sympathetic attorneys at Manji Law, P.C., can help you effectively navigate the complexities of EB-5 immigration and obtain an investor visa.
+Consulting with a skilled immigration law firm is a great way to understand how a foreign investor can become a lawful permanent resident of the U.S. With years of experience in immigration law, the skilled and sympathetic attorneys at Manji Law, P.C., can help you effectively navigate the complexities of EB-5 immigration and obtain an investor visa

 What Is the EB-5 Investor Program?